dmbarbour/glas/docs/GlasDesign.md

 ## Language Modules

-Language modules have a module name of form `language-ext`, binding to files with extension `.ext`.
-A language module must compile to a record value of form `(compile:Program, ...)`.
-Other than 'compile', language modules may define functions for linting, code completion, read-eval-print-loop, decompiler, documentation, interactive tutorials, etc..
+Language modules are global modules with a simple naming convention: `language-xyz` is used as the compiler function for files with extension `.xyz`.
+The language module must compile to a value of form `(compile:prog:(do:Program, ...), ...)`.

-A compile program must be 1--1 arity.
-The input is usually a binary (with exceptions for composing file extensions) and the output is the compiled module value (or failure).
+The compiler program must be a Glas program with 1--1 arity.
+Program input is usually a file binary (modulo multiple file extensions).
+Output must be the compiled module value, or failure if the input cannot be compiled.
 Compile-time effects are extremely limited to simplify reasoning about caching, sharing, and reproducibility:

 * **load:ModuleRef** - Response is compiled value for the indicated module.
 The request may fail, e.g. if the module cannot be found or compiled, with cause implicitly logged.
 Currently propose a few forms of ModuleRef:
- * *global:String* - sequentially search GLAS_PATH for a folder with the matching name.
+ * *global:String* - search for global module with matching name, usually via GLAS_PATH.
  * *local:String* - search files and subfolders local to file currently being compiled.
 * **log:Message** - Message should be a record, e.g. `(text:"Uh oh, you messed up!", lv:warn)`, so that it can be flexibly extended with metadata.
 Response is unit.
 Behavior depends on development environment, e.g. might print the message to stderr with color based on level.